-Humanity, identity, and dignity that's what his work is all about.
-Obed has nurtured a passion for storytelling from her mother, who enjoyed sharing the fondest memories of her childhood with the family every night.
-That is what drove him to become a journalist.
-During his five-year career as a reporter, he has covered presidential elections, natural disasters, civil unrest for national and international media outlets such as La Presse.ca and Radio-Canada Information in Canada, and Voice of America in the U.S. He is also the co-founder of Enfo Sitwayen, a multimedia platform focusing on media literacy and civic education.
+Humanity, identity, and dignity that's what Obed's work is all about.
+Obed has nurtured a passion for storytelling from her mother, who devoted most of the evenings to telling them stories of her childhood under a dictatorship in Haiti.
+That is what ultimately drove him to become a journalist.
+During his five-year career as a reporter, he has covered presidential elections, natural disasters, civil unrest for national and international media outlets such as La Presse.ca, Radio-Canada Information, and Voice of America.
+In 2018, Obed co-founded Enfo Sitwayen, a multimedia platform focusing on media literacy and civic education.

 Obed is a recipient of the prestigious Fulbright Scholarship that allowed him to complete his Master's degree in Journalism at the University of Arkansas.
 He also holds a B.A. in Business Administration and studied Social Communications in Haïti.